Barnoldswick: Geography

+Barnoldswick lies very near the Yorkshire Dales National Park and the Forest of Bowland Area of Outstanding Natural Beauty.
+Stock Beck, a tributary of the River Ribble, runs through the town.

 Governance

 Barnoldswick was an ancient parish in Staincliffe Wapentake in the West Riding of Yorkshire (although Blackburnshire in Lancashire sometimes claimed the area).
 The parish included the townships of Brogden with Admergill, Coates and Salterforth, all of which became separate civil parishes in 1866.
 The civil parish of Coates rejoined the parish of Barnoldswick in 1923.

 From 1894 until 1974, Barnoldswick formed an urban district within the administrative county of the West Riding of Yorkshire.
 Until 1974, post used to be addressed via Colne, Lancashire, to addresses in Barnoldswick.

 Following the Local Government Act 1972, Barnoldswick and a number of surrounding Yorkshire villages, including Earby and Kelbrook, were transferred to the Borough of Pendle in the Non-metropolitan county of Lancashire in 1974.

+On 1 April 2023, the civil parish of Bracewell and Brogden was abolished and its territory added to Barnoldswick.

-At present, Barnoldswick has a town council, and forms part of the West Craven Area Committee on Pendle Borough Council.
+At present, Barnoldswick has a town council and forms part of the West Craven Area Committee on Pendle Borough Council.

 In 2014, Eliza Mowe celebrated 10 years as one of only 20 female town criers in the country.